dalkurdi/dalkurdi.github.io/README.md

-This is a repostitory containing the files for [my personal website](https://danyalkurdi.com).
+This is a repostitory containing the files for [my personal website](https://danyalkurdi.com) that is under construction.